-Opinion-forming and decision-making in the HRK takes place in the General Meeting, the Senate and the Executive Board.
+Opinion-forming and decision-making in the HRK takes place in the General Assembly, the Senate and the Executive Board.
 Decisions and recommendations are prepared by the Members' Groups, the Committees and the Working Groups.

 The Senate discusses medium and longer-term initiatives and strategies and decides on urgent issues, taking particular notice of developments and concerns at the Länder level.
-The institutions of higher education have different voting rights in the General Meeting and the Senate, depending on size (General Meeting) and type of institution (Senate).
+The institutions of higher education have different voting rights in the General Assembly and the Senate, depending on size (General Assembly) and type of institution (Senate).

-The following table shows the different types of member institutions and how they are represented in the General Meeting and the Senate.
+The following table shows the different types of member institutions and how they are represented in the General Assembly and the Senate.